ga4gh-discovery/data-connect/SEARCHSPEC.md

 To enable discovery of tables based on the kind of information contained within them, and to enable query tools to offer to filter and join data from different sources in a sensible way, tables need to declare not only the physical type of their rows (eg. how data is represented as JSON) but also the semantic type (what the data means).
 This means that any datasource which can conform to this requirement, may be exposed as a Table.

-The Search API describes the _meaning_ of data through JSON Schema references ($ref).
+GA4GH Search API describes the _meaning_ of data through JSON Schema references ($ref).
 Clients can discover that attributes in different tables refer to the same concept as each other by examining the target of each attribute’s JSON Schema reference.
 If the $ref URLs are the same, then the client knows that the attributes have the same meaning.

 Clients can use the attribute meanings to: